utkzas/FoodConnect/Readme.md

-# Search Engine Response Page
+# Food Connect: Search Engine Response Page

 This is a Trie + levenshtein distance based, mobile-ready, bootstrap - Jquery powered Search engine response page which comes with default dataset of some marvel characters and lets you add/index your own entries for you to use later.